-Remember the old days, before software-defined storage (SDS) such as ONTAP Cloud was a reality?
+Remember the old days, before software-defined storage (SDS) such as Cloud Volumes ONTAP (formerly ONTAP Cloud) was a reality?

 Back then you would buy a storage system which included a package of appropriately-sized and tested hardware and its corresponding storage software.